pbierkortte/AI-Prompt-Toolkit/tools/job_recruitment_response_generator.md

 Now, follow these steps to create an appropriate response:

 1. Analyze the Input:
-   Wrap your analysis in <analysis> tags, providing a detailed analysis of the recruiter's message and the job seeker's background.
+   Wrap your analysis in <situation_analysis> tags, providing a detailed analysis of the recruiter's message and the job seeker's background.
 Include:
    a) Communication stage (initial, follow up)
    b) Communication channel (email, sms, LinkedIn, ... etc.)
    a) Message classification (urgency, opportunity type, source credibility)